creativeprojects/gopenhab/README.md

 },
 ```

-I'm not giving the code of `calculateAverage`, but simply imagine it sends the result to the item in output configuration, from the example the name of the item is `ZoneTemperature`.
+Imagine the `calculateAverage` function simply sends the result to the item in output configuration, from the example the name of the item is `ZoneTemperature`.

 Here's how you can test it with the openHAB mock server: